techidaily/site-facebook/source/_posts/connect-the-dots-finding-pages-profiles-and-groups-on-fb.md

 ## What are Facebook URLs?

- Facebook is one of the[most popular social media platforms](https://www.makeuseof.com/tag/top-social-media-apps-sites/) of all time.
+ Facebook is one of the [most popular social media platforms](https://www.makeuseof.com/tag/top-social-media-apps-sites/) of all time.
 One reason for it being so popular is the ease with which you can share Facebook’s content.
 Facebook URLs are online links given to a particular page or profile on the site.

  Facebook links can be shared with people wanting direct access to particular profiles, pages, and groups.
 You can share the URL on other platforms, and the users can open it simply by clicking.

- These URLs make it easy to find a particular piece of content and[increase engagement on Facebook posts](https://www.makeuseof.com/how-to-increase-facebook-engagement-posts/) .
+ These URLs make it easy to find a particular piece of content and [increase engagement on Facebook posts](https://www.makeuseof.com/how-to-increase-facebook-engagement-posts/) .

  However, depending on whether you're using the mobile app or not, finding these links can be more complicated than expected at times.